Overview

 Crafts, Vintage & Antiques

-Stalls such as Vito Vintage, The Edge Vintage, Whack Vintage, Antique Loft & Vintage Gem Store and Re:Story showcase everything from retro clothing to handcrafted wooden items.
-The market’s curated vintage section is especially popular on Fridays, when eight shops operate from 11 am to 3 pm, offering antiques, crafts and quirky collectibles.
+Beyond food, the market features a curated selection of vintage and antique stalls.
+Shops such as Vito Vintage, The Edge Vintage, Whack Vintage, Antique Loft, Vintage Gem Store and Re:Story showcase retro clothing, handcrafted wooden items and quirky collectibles.
+The vintage section is particularly active on Fridays, when eight shops operate from 11 am to 3 pm, offering a concentrated selection of antiques and crafts.

 Experiences & Events